President's Cup FAQs

 When does registration for the competition start?

-Registration starts August 8, 2022.
-Team registration is open from August 8 – 29.
-Individual registration is open from August 8 through September 13.
+Registration for both teams and individuals will open in January 2024.
 Please note that registration is still open through the end of Qualifying Round 1.

 It is mentioned that the competition challenges will be mapped to the NICE Framework.
 Where can I get more information on the NICE Framework?